ollybritton/Number-Theory/readme.md

 - `newton_root(poly, limit = 10000, guess = 2)`:<br>
 Returns the [root](http://mathworld.wolfram.com/Root.html) (also called the zero) of any polynomial, using [newtons method](http://mathworld.wolfram.com/NewtonsMethod.html).

-- `turn_poly_into_str(poly)`:<br>
-Attempts to turn a polynomial in the list format into a more human-readable format, however it currently can't do this very well.

 - `visual_root_find(poly, guess, limit = 10000)`:<br>
 Just a fancy way of looking at the root of a polynomial.
 Prints three things:

   - Polynomial entered.
   - Root found.
   - Evaluating the polynomial with the root.

 - `sumMultiples(limit, firstMultiple, secondMultiple)`:<br> Returns the sum of all the two under `limit`.